iotaledger/rosetta-iota/README.md

 For that reason, a few concepts have been adapted.
 For example, a "Milestone" is the IOTA equivalent of a "Block".

 ### Genesis Milestone
-IOTA fullnodes (such as [HORNET](https://github.com/gohornet/hornet.git) and [BEE](https://github.com/iotaledger/bee.git)) don't contain the entire history of the Tangle, only permanodes do (such as [Chronicle](https://github.com/iotaledger/chronicle.rs/tree/main/chronicle-node)).
+IOTA fullnodes (such as [HORNET](https://github.com/gohornet/hornet.git) and [BEE](https://github.com/iotaledger/bee.git)) don't contain the entire history of the Tangle.
+They have a parameter called `pruningIndex` which represents the oldest Milestone available on the node.

+Only permanodes (such as [Chronicle](https://github.com/iotaledger/chronicle.rs/tree/main/chronicle-node)) have the ability of holding the entire Tangle history.

 The genesis milestone is not available on fullnodes, but the `/network/status` endpoint response contains a `genesis_block_identifier` field.
 Therefore, whenever a fullnode is used by the `rosetta-iota` server, the `genesis_block_identifier` is populated as such:
 ```